OnizukaJS/Personal_project_Pokemon_game/README.md

-A Pokemon game made in React.js that I was able to do to familiarize myself with Redux and Hooks
+A Pokemon game made in React.js that I was able to do in order to familiarize myself with Redux and Hooks